-So, if you haven’t already watched this introduction to the explanation of the human condition, we urge you to watch it now and learn about this greatest of all breakthroughs.
+So, if you haven’t already watched this introduction to the explanation of the human condition, we urge you to watch it now:

 The Transcript of this video